RedPitaya/RedPitaya/doc/logic/README.md

 data as it received after the previous request was made.
 If the last sample was received, this must be indicated.

-## 5. acquisition started by run or trigger and ended by counter (optionally stop)
+## 5. Acquisition started by run or trigger and ended by counter (optionally stop)

 This mode is intended for measurements combining the generator and acquire.
 The main point of this mode is the data in the buffer is never overwritten,